fastify/fastify/docs/Routes.md

 * `errorHandler(error, request, reply)`: a custom error handler for the scope of the request.
 Overrides the default error global handler, and anything set by [`setErrorHandler`](Server.md#setErrorHandler), for requests to the route.
 * `validatorCompiler({ schema, method, url, httpPart })`: function that builds schemas for request validations.
 See the [Validation and Serialization](Validation-and-Serialization.md#schema-validator) documentation.
 * `serializerCompiler({ { schema, method, url, httpStatus } })`: function that builds schemas for response serialization.
 See the [Validation and Serialization](Validation-and-Serialization.md#schema-serializer) documentation.
+* `schemaErrorFormatter(errors, dataVar)`: function that formats the errors from the validation compiler.
+See the [Validation and Serialization](Validation-and-Serialization.md#error-handling) documentation.
+Overrides the global schema error formatter handler, and anything set by `setSchemaErrorFormatter`, for requests to the route.
 * `bodyLimit`: prevents the default JSON body parser from parsing request bodies larger than this number of bytes.
 Must be an integer.
 You may also set this option globally when first creating the Fastify instance with `fastify(options)`.
 Defaults to `1048576` (1 MiB).
 * `logLevel`: set log level for this route.
 See below.
 * `logSerializers`: set serializers to log for this route.